 Expansion of Metro’s RapidRide network, investment of partner or grant resources, or other significant introductions of new Metro service.

-Corridors above or below All-Day and Peak Network frequency
+Corridors above or below the All-Day and Peak-Only Network target service level

 Locations where the transit network does not reflect current travel patterns and transit demand due to changes in travel patterns, demographics, or other factors.